History and Philosophy

 FITISPos has three essential objectives that are comprehensively and integrally related: training, research and practice.

 The main objective is the creation of linguistic and cultural competent liaisons to act in public service settings as reliable interlocutors between providers and foreigners.
-For this purpose, Universidad de Alcalá offers a postgraduate training programme: the Official Master’s Degree in Public Service Translation and Interpreting, which is offered in the Arabic-Spanish, German-Spanish, French-Spanish, English-Spanish and Rumanian-Spanish language pairs.
+For this purpose, Universidad de Alcalá offers a postgraduate training programme: the Official Master’s Degree in Public Service Translation and Interpreting, which is offered in the Arabic-Spanish, Chinese-Spanish, French-Spanish, English-Spanish and Russian-Spanish language pairs.

 In 2019, FITISPos was restructured, adapting its lines of research.
 In this way, the new lines of research of the group are:

 - Public Service Interpreting and Translation (PSIT)

 - PSIT and its relationship with the socio-political and economic environment